Resiliently Serving a Jupyter Notebook on a Virtual Machine

 This is a beginner-level guide.
 The requirements below are suggested to adequately along:

-• Have some knowledge about the Secure Shell Protocol, SSH; and,
+- Have some knowledge about the Secure Shell Protocol,

 I am doing this on MacOS X, using bash version 3.2.57.
 The AWS EC2 on-demand instances to be used will be: an Amazon Linux 2 AMI (HVM), 64-bit (x86), t3.large (2 vCPU, 8 GB RAM), and a Deep Learning AMI (Ubuntu), 64-bit (x86), p3.2xlarge (8 vCPU, 1 GPU w/16 GB GPU Memory, 61 GB RAM).
 (Note: HVM stands for Hardware Virtual Machine, which is the better option since it gives you better access to the underlying hardware of the machine; more details here).